-Award Title (abbreviated form in brackets) FHE Q/R QF Leve I Credit requiremen Credit Minimum Period of Registrati on Award description and rules placement year, as these tend to last 12 months and conflict with summer research placements, but may be able to undertake a voluntary placement year or a Study Abroad Year.
+Award Title (abbreviated form in brackets) FHE Q/R QF Leve Minimum Credit requiremen t Credit Minimum Period of Registrati on Award description and rules placement year, as these tend to last 12 months and conflict with summer research placements, but may be able to undertake a voluntary placement year or a Study Abroad Year.
 When taken and passed the summer placements shall be recognised on the degree certificate in the format MChem Chemistry with Summer Research Placements.
-Undergraduate award with integrated placement year (5) (120) (120) An integrated placement year is incorporated into some of the University's 3 and 4-stage undergraduate courses, including some Integrated Master's Degree awards.
+Undergraduate award with integrated placement year (5) (120) (120) 1yr FT An integrated placement year is incorporated into some of the University's 3 and 4-stage undergraduate courses, including some Integrated Master's Degree awards.
 This will be an additional year of study equivalent to 120 credits leading to a course duration of 4/5 stages respectively.
 The placement year will usually take place between the second stage and the final stage of a course.
-The following types of integrated placement years are permitted: Professional practice placements which require students to undertake an integrated Placement Year for a recognised and accredited qualification.
-Research placements which require students to undertake an integrated Placement Year in an explicitly discipline-relevant context.
+The following types of integrated placement years are permitted: • Professional practice placements which require students to undertake an integrated Placement Year for a recognised and accredited qualification. • Research placements which require students to undertake an integrated placement year. • Specialist industrial placements which require students to undertake an integrated Placement Year in an explicitly discipline-relevant context.
 The University guarantees access to an integrated placement to students on the above courses.
 Students cannot normally undertake more than one of an integrated placement year, a study abroad year and a Year in a Specialist Subject.
-When taken and passed the integrated placement year in an integrated placement year in a placement year shall be recognised on the degree certificate in the format <degree title=""> (research placement year) or <degree title=""> (research placement).</degree></degree>
+When taken and passed the integrated placement year shall be recognised on the degree certificate in the format <degree title=""> (with a professional/with an industrial placement year) or <degree title=""> (research placement).</degree></degree>